Our goal is to ensure trans and gender non-conforming students receive the highest quality care in a supportive

 If you are considering hormone therapy, we strongly recommend viewing Female to Male or Male to Female before your medical visit to help you identify issues you would like to review with your clinician.

 To establish care with a trans team clinician, for questions about transcare at UHS, or not sure who you need to see?
 Call Joan Hauser, RN at (510) 664-9926 to get started.
 Joan is on the Primary Care Team and the first point of contact for the Trans Care Team.

 Edit chosen name, pronoun, and gender identity on eTang

 Students have the option to edit their chosen name, pronouns, and gender identity via the eTang Patient Portal.
 This change is a direct result of student feedback and UHS is excited to make it a reality!
 To make changes to your profile, login to the eTang Patient Portal, click the 'edit' button to the right of your information, and select from a drop-down list.
-Visit this page for more information and a picture how-to.
+Visit this eTang name change page for more information and a picture how-to.